Cheltenham: GCHQ

-The head office of the British Government Communications Headquarters (GCHQ), known to locals as The Doughnut, is located in Cheltenham.
+The head office of the British Government Communications Headquarters (GCHQ), known to locals as The Doughnut, is located in Cheltenham, to which it moved in 1951.

 Climate

 As with the vast majority of the British Isles, Cheltenham experiences a temperate oceanic climate (Cfb in the Köppen climate classification).
 It has warm summers and cool winters.
 The town held the British maximum temperature record from 1990 to 2003—temperatures reached 98.8 F. The absolute minimum is -4.2 F, set during December 1981.
-During a typical year, 145.6 days will report at least 1 mm of rain, and some 42.2 nights will record air frost.
+During a typical year, 139 days will report at least 1 mm of rain, and some 35.5 nights will record air frost.

 Economy

 As a Regency spa town, tourism is an important sector in Cheltenham's economy, but it also has some light industry, including food processing, aerospace and electronics businesses.
 The Government's electronic surveillance operation Government Communications Headquarters (GCHQ), known for its "doughnut-shaped" building, is in Cheltenham.
 Vertex Data Science, GE-Aviation, Chelsea Building Society, Endsleigh Insurance, Archant, Nelson Thornes, UCAS (Universities & Colleges Admissions Service), Kohler Mira, Zürich Financial Services, Douglas Equipment, Volo and Spirax-Sarco Engineering all have sites in and around Cheltenham.

 A number of design agencies and businesses are located in the town.
-Weird Fish was founded in Cheltenham.
-SuperGroup plc, owner of the Superdry label, has its headquarters in Cheltenham.
+Weird Fish and Superdry were both founded in Cheltenham, and Superdry plc is still based there.
+The multinational design house Meri Meri has its European headquarters in Cheltenham.

 Cheltenham is a regional shopping centre, home to department stores, the oldest being Cavendish House, from 1823, and the Regent Arcade.
+Since 2006, Cheltenham is the headquarters of "The Movie Booth", a company that owns and operates DVD rental kiosks.

 The Beechwood Shopping Centre in the town centre was demolished in 2017 to make way for a £30million, 115,000 square foot John Lewis store.

-Cheltenham has a Michelin one-star restaurant, Le Champignon Sauvage.
+Among Cheltenham's many restaurants, two are currently Michelin one-star restaurants, Le Champignon Sauvage and Lumière.

 Employment and salary

 The unemployment rate in Cheltenham was 2.7% in 2010 compared to the UK national unemployment level of 7.9%.
 The average GVA per head in Cheltenham was £21,947.27 in 2011 compared to the national average of £26,200.

 In 2012, The Guardian found that, at the end of 2011, 41 multi-millionaires lived in Cheltenham, which was the fourth-highest rate in the UK of multi-millionaires per 100,000 people at 35.44.

+According to the Office of National Statistics, employment in Cheltenham has decreased in comparison with the previous year.
+Cheltenham's employment rate was higher than across the South West as a whole in the year ending September 2023.
+The employment rate remains now at 81.3%, for ages 16–64.
+Unemployment (people looking for work) has risen since a year earlier.
+The most recent unemployment rate for Cheltenham was about the same as across the South West as a whole.